novucs/microbit-morsecode/README.md

    https://csrc.nist.gov/csrc/media/events/lightweight-cryptography-workshop-2015/documents/papers/session1-shors-paper.pdf)

-It is possible to support larger block sizes for better encryption at the cost of bandwidth by simply toggling a couple of cipher hyper- parameters.
+It is possible to support larger block sizes for better encryption at the cost of bandwidth by simply toggling a couple of cipher hyperparameters.
 I've stuck with a block size of 32bit to ensure maximum responsiveness.

 SpeckCipher or AES alone are not secure for this protocol, as we will be